A Rainbow in Deep Network Black Boxes: Introduction

 \section{Introduction}

-Deep neural networks have been described as black boxes because many of their fundamental properties are not understood.
-Their weight matrices are learned by performing stochastic gradient descent from a random initialization.
-Each training run thus results in a different set of weight matrices, which can be considered as a random realization of some probability distribution.
-What is this probability distribution?
-What is the corresponding functional space?
-Do all networks learn the same function, and even the same weights, up to some symmetries?
-This paper addresses these questions.
+The weight matrices of deep networks are learned by performing stochastic gradient descent from a random initialization.
+Each training run thus results in a different set of weights, which can be considered as a random realization of some probability distribution.
+This randomness is a major challenge in analyzing the learned weights.
+Finding deterministic quantities which are independent of the details of the initialization and training is thus of great importance to study deep learning.